transposit-connectors/mc-transposit-eng/runbooks/workflow_commands.md

 [Publish from GitHub](https://console.transposit.com/mc/t/transposit-eng/actions/publish_to_github)

 At this point, the GitHub version of the workflow/integrator should be absolutely the way you want it.
 If this service is already listed in dynamic_config, it'll be published from GitHub to the transposit workspace on all servers by the daily syncer.
-You can also manually trigger this publication by running this action.
+You can also manually trigger publication by running this action.

+The publish_workflow workflow calls a webhook that calls [publish_workflow](https://console.demo.transposit.com/dev/t/transposit/mc_helper/code/op/publish_workflow) in mc_helper.
+Publish_workflow has two execution paths: one for an array of names (used by the scheduled syncer) and one for a single name, which is what this workflow uses.
+It makes sure that there are at least stub versions of the service in the transposit org on all envs, then syncs the GitHub version to each of those, using sync_multiple_transposit_apps.
+If the sync was successful, it then publishes the configurations listed in config.yml to each of the transposit versions on the envs.

 ## Create PR for dynamic_config